 People who use Riverside services

 We have to hold the details of the people who have requested the service in order to provide it.
 However, we only use these details to provide the service the person has requested and for other closely related purposes.
 For example, we might use information about people who have requested a publication to carry out a survey to find out if they are happy with the level of service they received.
+The legal basis for processing this information is that it is necessary in order to perform the services or to take steps necessary to give the service to you.

 Job applicants, current and former Riverside employees